-Explanation: Council is currently considering developing a smoke-free policy or Bylaw.
-We do not want to duplicate this process as part of the RMP.
-Should Council decide not to adopt a corporate policy or bylaw, the policies above would allow smoke-free issues to be addressed in specific management plans as an alternative.
+Explanation: At the time of writing, Council was considering developing a smoke-free policy or Bylaw and did not wish to duplicate this process as part of the RMP.
+This section provided for smoke-free issues to be addressed in specific management plans as an alternative to a policy or bylaw.
+Council adopted a Smokefree Outdoor Areas Policy which came into effect on 1 March 2020 and applies to parks and reserves as well.